ExpressLRS/Docs/docs/hardware/spi-receivers.md

   });
 </script>

-The new Betaflight Configurator 10.9.0 also has the Passphrase/Binding Phrase field in the Receiver Tab where you can simply enter your Binding Phrase, and it will generate the UID numbers for you.
-Clicking `Save and Reboot` will set the Binding Phrase into the flight controller configuration.
+As shown above, Betaflight Configurator 10.9.0 also supports entering the Binding Phrase directly in the Receiver Tab.
+It will generate the UID bytes for you.
+Clicking `Save and Reboot` will save the Binding Phrase into the flight controller configuration.

 !!! note "Supported RF Modes"
-    D(D250, D500), F(F500, F1000) and Full Res(100Hz Full Res, 333Hz Full Res) Modes (Packet Rates) are not supported by the ExpressLRS SPI code and thus will not bind or sync with a TX module in any of these modes.
+    SPI receivers **DO NOT** support D(D250, D500), F(F500, F1000) and Full Res(100Hz Full Res, 333Hz Full Res) Modes (Packet Rates) and thus will not bind or sync with a TX module in any of these modes.

 ## Acknowledgements